In-Depth Focus – Rail: Thinking Long-Term

 Martha Lawrence and Helena Goetsch from the World Bank explain that railways can tap into private sector financing for much needed investment, using a variety of instruments at sovereign, corporate and project levels.
 But the keys to unlocking that financing are funding and risk mitigation.

-Cargo, Freight & Heavy-Haul, Coronavirus/COVID-19, Digitalisation, Funding & Finance, High-Speed Rail, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling & Telecommunications, Technology & Software
+Cargo, Freight & Heavy-Haul, Coronavirus/COVID-19, Digitalisation, Funding & Finance, High-Speed Rail, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling, Control & Communications, Technology & Software